Martina Gedeck: Biography

 Gedeck's international breakthrough came with her performance in Sandra Nettelbeck's Mostly Martha (Bella Martha).
 In the film, she plays a workaholic chef who is forced to adjust to major changes in her personal and professional life that are beyond her control.
 The film won the Créteil International Women's Film Festival Grand Prix Award, and the Goya Award for Best European Film in 2002.
 It also received a German Film Award Nomination for Outstanding Feature Film.
 For her performance, Gedeck received a European Film Award Nomination for Best Actress (2002), the German Film Award for Outstanding Individual Achievement for Actress (2002), and the German Film Critics Association Award for Best Actress (2003).

 In 2006, Gedeck appeared in five major films: The Elementary Particles (2006) as Christiane, The Lives of Others (2006) as Christa-Maria Sieland, The Perfect Friend (2006) as Marlène, Summer '04 (2006) as Miriam Franz, and Robert De Niro's The Good Shepherd (2006) as Hanna Schiller, starring opposite Matt Damon and John Turturro.
 The Lives of Others won the Academy Award for Best Foreign Language Film.

 In 2008, Gedeck played the role of Ulrike Meinhof in The Baader Meinhof Complex.
-In 2010, Gedeck, who is affiliated with the Green Party, served as an elector in the Federal Assembly to elect the new President of Germany.
-That year, she appeared in Jew Suss: Rise and Fall and Agnosía.
+In 2010, she appeared in Jew Suss: Rise and Fall and Agnosía.

-In 2012, she appeared in The Wall and The Door, and in 2013, she appeared in The Nun and Night Train to Lisbon.
+In 2012, Gedeck appeared in The Wall and The Door, and in 2013, she appeared in The Nun and Night Train to Lisbon.

+Other activities

+In 2010, Gedeck, who is affiliated with the Green Party, served as an elector in the Federal Convention to elect the new President of Germany.

+In 2013, Gedeck was a member of the jury at the 70th Venice International Film Festival.
+Since 2023, she has been a member of the Academy of Motion Picture Arts and Sciences.

+Personal life

 Gedeck resides in Berlin with her partner, Swiss director Markus Imboden.
-In 2013 she was named as a member of the jury at the 70th Venice International Film Festival.